holly-cummins/quarkus-minecraft-observability-extension/demo-script.md

 Here are some of the things that someone could do with more time.
 These are good things to talk through after the demo.

-- Configuration of the extension
+- Dev service for the minecraft instance; we won't always have access to the production minecraft server
 - Assigning an animal to each application so we can distinguish source
 - Displaying metrics
 - Visualise application load - rain means heavy load, snow very very heavy